 It is debated whether the factors associated with the metabolic syndrome have enough in common to warrant classifying it as a true syndrome (9).

-Although the metabolic syndrome is often referred to as a uniform entity, it is important to recognise that no single underlying mechanism has been defined, nor may one exist.
+Although the metabolic syndrome is often referred to as a uniform entity, it is important to recognize that no single underlying mechanism has been defined, nor may one exist.
 Thus, the syndrome could range from a cluster of unrelated risk factors to a constellation of factors linked through a common underlying mechanism (10).

 For scientific and public health purposes, for example, when large numbers of people are targeted, using the term metabolic syndrome may be useful.